-Characterized by The New York Times as a “shimmering soprano voice”, accomplished soprano Kisma Jordan is a voice of immense versatility, highlighted by performances of art song, opera, and concert works.
-In the 2017/18 season, Kisma will make appearances with the Toledo Symphony Orchestra, Warren Philharmonic, and Wisconsin Philharmonic, after her debut at the Savannah VOICE Festival in the fall as the recipient of The Sherrill Milnes American Opera Award in the 2017 American Traditions Competition.
+Characterized by The New York Times as a “shimmering soprano voice”, accomplished soprano Kisma Jordan is a voice of immense versatility, highlighted by performances of Art Song, Opera, and concert works.
+In the 2017/18 season, Kisma made appearances with the Toledo Symphony Orchestra and Warren Philharmonic, after her debut at the Savannah VOICE Festival in the fall as the recipient of The Sherrill Milnes American Opera Award in the 2017 American Traditions Competition.

 Invested in pushing the conventions of classical voice through an integration of operatic and soulful sounds, Kisma presented her original fusion project, OperaSoul at TEDxDetroit at the start of the 2016/17 season, followed by concert appearances with Flint Symphony Orchestra and a return to Hilton Head Symphony Orchestra.

 Recent seasons have brought Kisma to the Opera stage in appearances with Annapolis Opera, Lyric Opera of Chicago in Porgy and Bess (Clara cover), and the Modell Performing Arts Center at the Lyric in The Rake’s Progress (Anne Trulove), of which The Baltimore Sun praised excitedly, “Kisma Jordan steals the show, vocally…with her truly lovely soprano.
 She sounds wonderful in the house, the tone ripe and well-supported, the phrasing lively, the diction superb.
 I can't prove any great powers of prognostication, but I sure do feel there's a good chance we could all be hearing more from this singer in time.”